SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch9:process_credentials.md

    A new process inherit EUID and EGID from its parent process.

    > QUES: Is this true?
+   >
+   > Future Steve: this is not true, a process's EUID and EGID will be set its
+   > RUID and RGID, unless some modification has been done to them.

    Normally, EUID and EGID have the same values as RUID and RGID.
 But this can be changed through: